Protecting Your Child From Infections

 It's impossible to protect your child from all contagious illnesses.
 But you can teach healthy habits to help reduce your child's risk of infections.
 Teach your child:

 - That germs spread when people touch their eyes, nose, and mouth before washing their hands.
-Teach your child to cough or sneeze into his or her arm, so that the mouth stays covered.
+Teach your child to cough or sneeze into their arm, so that the mouth stays covered.
 Children should wash their hands each time they use the toilet and after they blow their nose, especially if drainage gets on their hands.
-Teach your child to dry his or her hands thoroughly after washing them.
+Teach your child to dry their hands thoroughly after washing them.
 Using hand sanitizers also kills germs that can cause illness.

 - Not to share hats, combs, toothbrushes, eating utensils, or other personal items with other children.
 Teach your child not to share food, drinks, or silverware with others.

 - To use tissues and to cover the mouth when coughing or sneezing.
-Show your child how to hold the tissues so that drainage doesn't get on his or her hands.
+Show your child how to hold the tissues so that drainage doesn't get on your child's hands.
 Tell your child to always throw away tissues in a trash can.

 - To use only clean, dry paper towels and tissues.
 Teach your child not to handle tissues or paper towels used by other children.